15 Best Things to Do in Red Deer, Alberta

 Partake in the Festivals

-Red Deer is known for hosting a plethora of exciting events throughout the year.
-These signature annual happenings are a great way to get to know the real spirit of the city.
+Red Deer is known for hosting many exciting events throughout the year.
+These signature annual happenings are a great way to get to know the city’s real spirit.

 Centrefest is one of the most popular, celebrating street artists who travel from all over the world to share their talents.
 Buskers, stilt walkers, and unicyclists all conjoin for a one-of-a-kind blowout.
 Westerner Days involve an elaborate parade, agricultural exposition, and concerts.